Dublin: 6 Irish experiences you will not forget again is written by Albert Munch Ekstrand.

 Travel to Dublin - the small city with the great experiences

-Are you going to dream about your next city break or one round trip in Ireland, then it is our clear recommendation that you also travel to Dublin.
+Are you dreaming of your next city break or a tour of Ireland, then it is our clear recommendation that you also travel to Dublin.
 We guide you to an eventful city break in the Irish capital.

 As you wander through the old streets of Dublin, you clearly feel the more than 1000 years of history that the city hides.
 Historic buildings stand side by side with hip cafes and bustling shops.
 Then the eyes must be stimulated with breathtaking architecture, you have come to the right place.